acgessler/cpp.js/Readme.md

 // are the default values and can be omitted. var settings = {

-   // character / string that starts a preprocessor command,
+   // signal string that starts a preprocessor command,
    // only honoured at the beginning of a line. signal_char : '#',

    // function used to print warnings, the default
-   // implementation invokes console.log.
-   warn_func : null,
+   // implementation logs to the console. warn_func : null,

    // function used to print critical errors, the default
-   // implementation invokes console.log and throws.
-   error_func : null,
+   // implementation logs to the console and throws. error_func : null,

    // function to be invoked to fetch include files.
    // See the section "Handling include files" below. include_func : null,

+   // function used to strip comments from the input file.
+   // The default implementation handles C and C++-style
+   // comments and also removes line continuations.
+   // Since tise function is invoked on all files before
+   // any preprocessing happens, it can be thought of a
+   // generic preprocessor to the preprocessor. comment_stripper : null
 }

 // Create an instance of the library. `settings` is optional.